dapplion/annotated-spec/bellatrix/beacon-chain.md

 ## Introduction

+This upgrade adds transaction execution to the beacon chain as part of Bellatrix upgrade.

+Additionally, this upgrade introduces the following minor changes:

+- Penalty parameter updates to their planned maximally punitive values

 <!-- NOTES-BEGIN -->

 The Merge is the event in which the Ethereum proof of work chain is deprecated, and the beacon chain (the Ethereum proof of stake chain) takes over as the chain that Ethereum is running on.
 To simplify the Merge and allow it to happen faster, the Merge is designed via a **block-inside-a-block structure**: the Ethereum PoW chain appears to continue, except past a certain transition point (i) the PoW nonces are no longer required to be valid, and (ii) the Ethereum PoW blocks, from then on referred to as **execution blocks**, are required to be embedded inside of beacon chain blocks.